 Please read this information before applying to the Summer School.

-Join us for the Joint Summer School on Resilience and Regulation, arranged by the WASP Research Arenas Robotics, Public Safety, Media & Language, and Operational Data, as well as WASP-HS.
+Join us for the Joint Summer School on Resilience and Regulation, arranged by the WASP Research Arenas Robotics, Public Safety and Media & Language, as well as WASP-HS.

 This year’s theme—Resilience and Regulation—centers on building safe and robust AI-driven systems while addressing the legal and regulatory frameworks shaping AI and autonomy.
 The summer school welcomes PhD students from various disciplines, fostering interdisciplinary discussions on the challenges and opportunities in developing responsible and resilient autonomous technologies.

 The program will feature a mix of lectures, hands-on technical sessions, workshops and student presentations, with embedded discussions on regulatory and legal aspects across all tracks.
-Topics included in the tracks will be shared shortly.
 Beyond the academic experience, the Summer School offers engaging social activities and a conference dinner.

 Target Groups